 Free Shopify themes may not be your first pick.
 However, if you’re just starting out with your ecommerce store, it’s better to be cautious with what you spend your money on.
 Once your store is starting to succeed, you can re-invest it by picking from one of the many paid Shopify templates.

-Make sure that you do pay for your own .com domain as it will make your store look more professional, and will help you to increase your conversion rate.
+Make sure that you do pay for your own .com domain name as it will make your store look more professional, and will help you to increase your conversion rate.
 Overall, free Shopify themes are the best option for ecommerce entrepreneurs running their store on a budget, but they’re also used by successful ecommerce stores.

-So What Does a Good Product Page Look Like?
+What Does a Good Product Page Look Like?

 It’s where you should lead your ad campaigns, it’s where you display your offers, it’s where the actual sale is initiated.

-What Are the Must Have Elements for Shopify templates?
+What Are the Must Have Elements for Shopify Templates?

 Besides elements like product images and price tags, your product page must contain a distinct Call-to-Action button (in most cases an “Add to Cart” button).

-Furthermore, to keep your visitors attention, you product page shouldn’t be the end page of your store, but it should lead to other products to prompt browsing visitors.
+Furthermore, to keep your visitors attention, your product page shouldn’t be the end page of your store, instead it should lead to other products to prompt browsing visitors.